elephantscale/es-training-new/cassandra/slides/Cassandra_Basics.md

  * Locking and Blocking will reduce data throughput

- * We don’t need strong consistency all the time
+ * We don't need strong consistency all the time

 Notes: